waldur/waldur-docs/docs/about/reporting-issues.md

    - Select the repository that corresponds to the component with the issue (e.g., HomePort, MasterMind)
    - Create a new issue using the provided templates when available

-## Not Sure Which Component Has the Issue?
+## Not sure which component has the issue?

 If you're uncertain whether the issue is with HomePort or MasterMind, please provide: